Off-Campus Travel with Students

 All participants should be provided with written information on travel safety.
 General health information should be provided as well as any specific information for a given country/destination.
 St. Thomas Student Health Services is a certified travel clinic and should be consulted prior to any/all travel abroad.

 Students should be encouraged to explore the cultural norms of their host country.
-IEC staff are available for intercultural training and travel orientation.
+Study Abroad staff are available for intercultural training and travel orientation.

 This policy prohibits the co-habitation of unmarried couples while traveling with students.
 See Employee Handbook and/or Faculty handbook online.